jasongedev/robot-teleop/README.md

 <img src="example_gifs/flowchart.png" width=800px>

 ## Discussion
-This package is currently modelled to work with the MOTOMAN SDA10F dual arm robot that comes by default with installing the ROS-Industrial packages.
+This package is currently written to work with the simulated MOTOMAN SDA10F dual arm robot that comes included with ROS-Industrial.

 Caution: this package is not ready for production use with a real MOTOMAN SDA10F robot!